Alex Nedeljkovic: Pittsburgh Penguins

 On July 1, 2023, Nedeljkovic signed a one-year, $1.5 million contract with the Pittsburgh Penguins.
 On November 17, during a rehab stint with the Wilkes-Barre/Scranton Penguins, Nedeljkovic scored his second goal at the AHL level in a 4–2 road win over the Providence Bruins.
 He became the first goaltender in AHL history to score two or more career goals.

 On June 20, 2024, the Penguins re-signed Nedeljkovic to a two-year, $5 million contract extension with an annual average of $2.5 million.

 On January 17, 2025, Nedeljkovic scored his first career NHL goal in a 5–2 victory against the Buffalo Sabres and became the 16th NHL goaltender to do so.
 He also became the first goaltender in NHL history to score a goal and record an assist in the same game, as well as the only goaltender to score a goal in the NHL, AHL and ECHL.

 San Jose Sharks

-Nedeljkovic was traded to the San Jose Sharks in return for a 2028 third round draft pick on July 1, 2025.
+Nedeljkovic was traded to the San Jose Sharks in return for a 2028 third-round draft pick on July 1, 2025.

+During a January 19, 2026, game against the Florida Panthers, Nedeljkovic fought Panthers' goaltender Sergei Bobrovsky during the third period after the Panthers' Evan Rodrigues checked Vincent Desharnais from behind.
+It was the first NHL goaltender fight since 2020 when Mike Smith fought Cam Talbot.
+In March 2026, he signed a two-year contract extension.